Sascha S. Bauer, Chair

 Mary Ceruti, Executive Director and Chief Curator

-Mary Ceruti acts as SculptureCenter's Chief Curator and oversees all aspects of program, planning, and organizational development.
+As SculptureCenter's Chief Curator and Executive Director, Mary Ceruti oversees all aspects of program, planning, and organizational development.
 She has organized numerous solo and group exhibitions of contemporary art and curated special projects and commissions by over 50 emerging and established artists.
-Before joining SculptureCenter in 1999, Mary worked as an independent curator and writer and was the Director of Programs at Capp Street Project, an acclaimed international residency program, commissioning installation projects in San Francisco from 1992-98.
+Before joining SculptureCenter in 1999, Mary worked as an independent curator and writer and was the Director of Programs at Capp Street Project, an acclaimed international residency program, commissioning installation projects in San Francisco from 1992–98.
 She started her career as a Curatorial Assistant at the Philadelphia Museum of Art.
 Ms. Ceruti holds a B.A. in Philosophy from Haverford College and in Art History from Bryn Mawr College.
 She received her M.A. from the Inter-Arts Center at San Francisco State University after pursuing an in-depth study of community-based public art projects.

 Ruba Katrib, Curator